The Almost Girlfriend

 A story about pseudo-relationships

 While her classmates were protesting against climate change, Alyssa quietly built herself a career in renewable energy finance.
-When that career brings her to London at 29, she turns to solving something even more challenging: her love life.
+After that career brings her to London, she turns to solving something even more challenging: her love life.

 Nobody told her that dating apps were the emotional equivalent of Tough Mudder.
 Most of her friends are settling down but Alyssa isn’t sure she wants white picket fences.